TERREMEMBER/znbase/docs/content/stable/sample-data/_index.md

    weight: 2950
 ---

-Use these sample datasets to explore and learn YugabyteDB.
-All of these are PostgreSQL-compatible, so you can use them to compare between PostgreSQL and YugabyteDB.
+Use these sample datasets to explore and learn ZNbaseDB.
+All of these are PostgreSQL-compatible, so you can use them to compare between PostgreSQL and ZNbaseDB.

 <div class="row">